I. Duties of the Dean

 Faculty with joint appointments will have a Memorandum of Understanding that identifies the tenure home and describes the procedures for tenure and promotion consideration.

 The Chair of the Department is responsible for ensuring that the dossier is compiled correctly; no tenure or promotion candidate should be expected to prepare their own dossier without the assistance of departmental staff or the oversight of the chair.
-Starting in Fall 2015 promotion and tenure dossiers will be electronic.
-Access to the dossier will be password-controlled and only eligible faculty and administrators will have access to the dossier.
-The chair of the department will be responsible for identifying those in the department who should have access to the dossier once it is uploaded and ready for review.
+Tenure and promotion dossiers are electronic.
+Access to the dossier is password-controlled and only eligible faculty and administrators have access to the dossier.
+The chair of the department is responsible for identifying those in the department who should have access to the dossier once it is uploaded and ready for review.

 General